Representative Titus

 Serving the First Congressional District of Nevada for more than a decade, Representative Dina Titus is the dean of Nevada’s delegation.

-Congresswoman Titus has introduced new legislation to reduce harmful fires caused by thermal runaway.
+Congresswoman Titus has introduced new legislation to reduce harmful fires caused by thermal runaway events – a dangerous chain reaction in lithium-ion battery cells that can lead to severe fires, explosion hazards, and the release of toxic gases.

-Read on to learn more about the events surrounding the Thermal Runaway Reduction Act and the rules that will transform how we approach battery transport going forward.
+Read on to learn more about the events surrounding the Thermal Runaway Reduction Act and the rules that will transform how we approach battery safety going forward.

 July 26, 2024

-In July, a truck carrying a shipment of lithium batteries to a solar farm in Wisconsin caught fire on I-15 in July, leading to a complete shutdown of the freeway for days.
-The blaze was the first of its kind in the nation, according to CalTrans, which led to an unprecedented response for removal of hazardous materials.
+In July, a truck carrying a shipment of lithium batteries to a solar farm in Wisconsin caught fire on I-15, leading to a complete shutdown of the freeway for days.
+The blaze was the first of its kind in the nation, according to CalTrans, which led to an unprecedented response for the removal of hazardous materials.

 “Anytime that you have hazardous material moving, it’s important for first responders to have the training equipment needed to respond to that,” said Buttigieg.